 The law prohibits discrimination against persons with disabilities, but there was societal discrimination against those with disabilities.

-According to official statistics, there were 750,000 persons with disabilities, but activists suggest that there may be as many as three million.
-The government continued its efforts to confirm the disability levels of citizens who received government disability benefits.
-Officially, authorities conducted the confirmations to ensure the legitimacy of disability payments, but unconfirmed reports suggested that authorities unfairly reduced benefits to some persons with disabilities in the process.
+According to official statistics, there were 550,000 persons with disabilities, but activists believed the actual number may be more than three million.
+The government continued efforts to confirm the disability levels of citizens who received government disability benefits.
+Officially, authorities did so to ensure the legitimacy of disability payments, but unconfirmed reports suggested that, in the process, authorities unfairly reduced benefits to some persons with disabilities.

 The Ministry of Health controlled access to health care for persons with disabilities, and the Ministry of Labor and Social Protection facilitated employment of persons with disabilities.
 No information was available regarding patterns of abuse in educational and mental health facilities.

-The labor law states that all citizens enjoy equal employment rights, but disability rights activists reported that discrimination occurred.
-Disability rights activists estimated that 90 percent of the country’s disabled population was unemployed.
-The government indicated there were 17,000 jobs set aside for persons with disabilities.
+The labor law states that all citizens enjoy equal employment rights, but disability rights activists reported that discrimination occurred (see section 7.d.) and estimated that 90 percent of persons with disabilities were unemployed.
+The government indicated 17,000 jobs were set aside for persons with disabilities.
 There were no government programs to ensure access to buildings, information, and communications, and activists reported particular difficulties with access.
-The only Braille signage newspaper, In One Line, reduced publications from once per month to two to four times a year due to financial difficulties.
-Activists reported that there were instances in which persons with disabilities were not provided sign language interpreters during police investigation and court hearings.
-Students studied Braille books published during Soviet times, and there were computers adapted for the vision-impaired population.
+Activists also reported instances in which persons with disabilities were not provided sign language interpreters during police investigations and court hearings.

-The constitution states that all citizens are equal, regardless of ethnic background, and provides for equal protection by the courts to all residents, irrespective of national, racial, or ethnic origin.
-The country has significant Tajik (5 percent) and Russian (5.5 percent) minorities and smaller Kazakh and Kyrgyz minorities.
-There is also a small Romani population in Tashkent, estimated at fewer than 50,000 individuals.
+The constitution states that all citizens are equal, regardless of ethnic background, and provides for equal protection of all residents by the courts, irrespective of national, racial, or ethnic origin.
+The country had significant Tajik (5 percent) and Russian (5.5 percent) minorities and smaller Kazakh and Kyrgyz minorities.
+There was also a small Romani population in Tashkent, estimated at fewer than 50,000 individuals.
 Complaints of societal violence or discrimination against members of these groups were rare.
-There were reports of cases in which ethnic Tajik residents in the country had their citizenship revoked upon allegations that they had fraudulently obtained the country’s passports.
-In one case authorities allegedly used this as a pretext to harass individuals for their nongovernmental activities.

 The constitution also provides for the right of citizens to work and to choose their occupations.
-Although the law prohibits employment discrimination on the basis of ethnicity or national origin, ethnic Russians and other minorities occasionally expressed concern about limited job opportunities.
+Although the law prohibits employment discrimination on the basis of ethnicity or national origin, ethnic Russians and other minorities occasionally expressed concern about limited job opportunities (see section 7.d.).
 Officials reportedly reserved senior positions in the government bureaucracy and business for ethnic Uzbeks, although there were numerous exceptions.

 The law does not require Uzbek language ability to obtain citizenship, but language often was a sensitive issue.
 Uzbek is the state language, and the constitution requires that the president speak it.
 The law also provides that Russian is “the language of interethnic communication.”

-Same-sex sexual activity is generally a taboo subject in society, and there were no known LGBT organizations.
-There was also no known violence against the LGBT community.
-There were no reports of official or societal discrimination based on sexual orientation or gender identity in employment, housing, statelessness, or access to education or health care, but this may be attributed to the social taboo against discussing same-sex relationships rather than to equality in such matters.
+Same-sex sexual activity was generally a taboo subject in society, and there were no known LGBT organizations.
+There were no reports of official or societal discrimination based on sexual orientation or gender identity in employment, housing, statelessness, or access to education or health care, but observers attributed the absence of such reports principally to the social taboo against discussing same-sex relationships.
+In September a group of unidentified men reportedly beat a transvestite identified as “Dilshod.”

-According to statistics provided to the press by the Republican Center for Combating AIDS, there were 21,542 HIV-positive individuals in the country as of January 1.
-Persons with HIV reported social isolation by neighbors, public agency workers, health personnel, law enforcement officers, landlords, and employers after their HIV status became known.
-The military summarily expelled recruits in the armed services found to be HIV-positive.
+According to statistics provided to the press by the Republican Center for Combating AIDS, as of January 1, there were 28,136 HIV-positive individuals in the country.
+Persons known to be HIV positive reported social isolation and discrimination by public agency workers, health personnel, law enforcement officers, landlords, and employers after their HIV status became known.
+The military summarily expelled recruits in the armed services found to be HIV positive.
 The government’s restrictions on local NGOs left only a handful of functioning NGOs to assist and protect the rights of persons with HIV/AIDS.
+No credible demographic or health survey data dealing with HIV/AIDS was publicly available.

 Section 7.
 Worker Rights